kubernetes/kubernetes/docs/design/resource-qos.md

 Examples:

-Container `bar` has not resources specified.
+Container `bar` has no resources specified.

 ```yaml
 containers: